 - Software must be installed and fully operational before the course begins.

 - Email capabilities and access to a personal email account.

 A basic understanding of the grant writing process.

 The instructional materials required for this course are included in enrollment and will be available online.Learn from a national grant consulting veteran how you can use a basic knowledge of grant and proposal writing to become an expert grant consultant.
 This course will provide easy-to-follow instructions on starting your own grant consulting business and reaching thousands of people with your work.

 What Does a Grant Consultant Do?

 In this lesson, you'll learn about the credentials and skills needed to become a successful grant writing consultant.
-You'll also learn how to use your grant writing skills in both the nonprofit for-profit sectors to generate cash flow for your new business.
+You'll also learn how to use your grant writing skills in both the nonprofit and for-profit sectors to generate cash flow for your new business.
 Step-by-step, this first lesson teaches you what business structures and services to consider as you develop your grant writing consulting business.